About

 Making tangzhong

-• Place the tangzhong in a bowl and cover the tangzhong with plastic wrap, making sure it's touching the surface of the paste.
+• Place the tangzhong in a bowl and cover with plastic wrap, making sure the plastic wrap is touching the surface of the paste.
 Let it cool down to room temperature before using.

 Activating yeast

-• Place the warm milk in your mixer bowl and dissolve about ½ tbsp of sugar in it.
-Sprinkle the yeast over the milk and stir gently.
-Let the yeast activate for about 10 - 20 minutes until it looks frothy and foamy.
+• Place the warm milk in your mixer bowl and dissolve about ½ – 1 tbsp of sugar in it.
+Sprinkle the yeast over the milk and gently stir.
+Let the yeast activate for about 10 – 20 minutes until it looks frothy and foamy.

 Flour paste for the crosses (prepare this while hot cross buns are proofing for the final time)